sejal2525/image-pixel-manipulator/README.md

 .
-├── main.c        # all image operations inside one clean C file ├── Makefile      # builds the project, fast and neat └── README.md     # the file that’s blessing your eyes rn
+├── main.c        # all image operations inside one clean C file ├── Makefile      # builds the project, fast and neat └── README.md     # this masterpiece you're reading

 🧩 What You’ll Learn